anirvansen/crud_fast_api/README.md

 ##  Register User
 ![register_user](https://user-images.githubusercontent.com/20265546/87872987-2db3cb80-c9db-11ea-80ec-717cf7103c96.gif)

-Here I am using sqllite to store the information, You can always change the database by changing SQLALCHEMY URL <a href="app/database.py">database.py</a>
+Here I am using sqllite to store the information, You can always change the database by changing SQLALCHEMY URL in <a href="app/database.py">database.py</a>

 > In case if you want to use postgresql